1983–84 Bowling Green Falcons men's ice hockey season: CCHA tournament

 With the program record for wins in sight (37) the team appeared to get back to normal when they opened the tournament with a home win against Lake Superior State but they were back in the losing column after game 2.
 Fortunately the first round was a total-goal series and the close loss in the second game didn't cost BGSU too much.
 In the semifinal at the Joe Louis Arena Bowling Green faced Western Michigan and the Broncos showed no fear in facing down the Falcons and the two teams fought to a 3–3 tie through regulation.
 Kruzich kept the Falcons in the game but future NHLer Glenn Healy couldn't be beaten and in the second overtime WMU scored to end Bowling Green's chance at the conference championship.
 The Falcons had a chance to redeem themselves in the consolation game but against fell in overtime, this time to Ohio State.

 NCAA tournament

 Even with losing three consecutive games Bowling Green still had the second best record in the country and the selection committee gave them an at-large bid, slotting them third in the west.
 As a lower seed, BGSU started the tournament on the road against Boston University and the Falcons still could not break out of their losing skid, dropping the game 3–6.
 With the team needing to win the second game by 4 goals to advance they had their work cut out for them but Gary Kruzich played one of his best games, holding BU to a single goal while the Falcons scored 4 goals in regulation, and added the series winner in overtime.

-The miraculous turnaround sent Bowling Green to Lake Placid for the second time that season where the Falcons faced the #1 offensive team and the only squad with more wins (33), Michigan State.
-Once more the defense was instrumental in Bowling Green's win, shutting the Spartans down and winning 2–1.
+Bowling Green returned to Lake Placid to face Michigan State, which had 33 wins.
+Bowling Green won 2–1, following a defensive performance that limited Michigan State's scoring.